 Anaerobic activity is high intensity using up oxygen at a fast rate.
 You can’t maintain it for long.
 Sprinting or intense strength training are examples.

-Aerobic activity, there’s enough oxygen to supply the body with energy.
+In aerobic activity, there’s enough oxygen to supply the body with energy.
 Allowing you to sustain the workout for at least a 20-minute period.

-Aerobic activities are endurance based.
-Jogging, swimming or other moderate intensity cardiovascular activities.
+Aerobic activities are endurance-based.
+Jogging, swimming, or other moderate-intensity cardiovascular activities.

 How much aerobic activity should you get?

 Aim for 20 minutes of aerobic activity every day or 150 minutes a week.

 Check with your health care provider before starting on any new exercise regimen.

 Start shrinking your waistline, decreasing your risk, and improving your life!